Veraticus/huey/README.markdown

 bulb = Huey::Bulb.find(1) # Finds the bulb with the ID of 1
 bulb = Huey::Bulb.find('Living Room') # Finds the bulb with the name 'Living Room'

-bulb.alert! # Flashes the bulb in question once, useful for checking connectivity bulb.on = false # Turn the bulb off bulb.bri = 100 # Dim the bulb a little bit bulb.ct = 500 # Change the bulb's color
+bulb.alert! # Flashes the bulb in question once and immediately, useful for checking connectivity

+bulb.bri = 100 # Let's dim the bulb a little bit
+bulb.ct = 500 # And make it a little more orange

+bulb.save # Apply all the changes you've made
 ```

-Changes to the bulb take effect immediately.
-I think I'll be changing this soon so that they'll only take effect when saved.
+Changes to the bulb only take effect when you call `save` on it.
+If you prefer, `save` is aliased as `commit`.

 ## Quasi-Legal Mumbo-Jumbo